SwagOtaku/plugin.video.kaito/README.md

 **_Optional_**:
 - Embeds: A Setting Catagory to sort your embeds.
-- Trakt: Want to get rid of Trakt Fallback and keep Simkl as our Fallback if possible.
 - Want to have a Set Viewtypes options for Menu View, Anime Viewm, Episode View

 ## Help needed with maintaining